-Gloucester is a coastal community known for its maritime heritage and fishing industry, and is a popular summertime destination on Massachusetts’ North Shore.
-Its “Back Shore” is dominated by one of New England’s most iconic, historic seafront boulevards.
-This shingle style house enjoys a special site along the boulevard with spectacular views overlooking Brace Rock.
-With the mouth of Gloucester Harbor nearby, daily activity in and out of the harbor makes for continuous dynamic enjoyment.
+Gloucester, known for its maritime heritage, fishing industry, historic art colony, and substantial oceanfront houses, is a popular destination on Massachusetts’ Cape Ann peninsula.
+The “Back Shore” portion is dominated by one of New England’s most iconic seafront boulevards.
+This contemporary shingle style house enjoys a prime site on the boulevard with spectacular views overlooking Brace Rock.
+With the mouth of Gloucester Harbor just beyond, the daily activity of the working port makes for continuous and dynamic enjoyment.